t-hnh10/terminal-app/README.md

     - After the array, the '.sample' method is called upon the array to generate the random question.
 3. A Quiz class was created.
 This class initializes certain instance variables including @questions, @next_question, @score and @player.
 Certain methods are also defined; these methods deliver the core function of the app in displaying the question to the user, checking the answer, displaying the score, and determining whether there are remaining questions to display to the user.
 4. A 'main' app was then created in order to incorporate the different components of the Quiz App together.
 The main app itself is quite minimal, calling on methods defined in the Quiz class.
 These methods were incorporated within a 'while loop' that will continue to run while there are remaining questions.
 It also allows the user to break from the loop and quit the application at any time.
 5. Throughout the design process, we continually considered the DRY principle and the final step was another manifestation of this consideration.
-The welcome and farewell message was originally coded twice into the 'main' app.
+The welcome and farewell messages were originally coded twice into the 'main' app.
 However, after realising they both employed common elements, we created a Message class with methods that would allow us to call on the welcome and farewell messages as we needed them.
 As a result, the code in the 'main' app became cleaner and easier to read.

 ### Design Considerations